On the Generalized Essential Matrix Correction: An efficient solution to the problem and its applications: Implementation of Our Method

 \subsection{Discussion}

-As observed in Figs.~\ref{fig:results_evaluation_noise}\subref{fig:results_evaluation_noise_speed_e9} and \ref{fig:results_evaluation_noise}\subref{fig:results_evaluation_noise_speed_e6}, our method is significantly faster than the general optimization techniques.
+As observed in Figs.~\ref{fig:results_evaluation_noise}\subref{fig:results_evaluation_noise_speed_e9} and \ref{fig:results_evaluation_noise}\subref{fig:results_evaluation_noise_speed_e6}, our method is significantly faster than the others.
 Its computational speed rarely changes as a function of the deviation from the generalized essential matrix constraints.
-In fact, as shown in Figs.~\ref{fig:results_evaluation_tolerance}\subref{fig:results_evaluation_tolerance_speed} and \ref{fig:results_evaluation_tolerance}\subref{fig:results_evaluation_tolerance_speed_2}, which represents the worst scenario for {\tt OUR} method, it can be seen that it performs $10^3$ times faster than any other method.
-While our method requires less than $10^{-4}$ seconds, the other methods can take between $0.1$ and $0.5$ seconds.
-This is a remarkable advantage of our method for applications requiring real-time computations, such as the camera relative pose estimation, which will be addressed later in Sec.~\ref{sec:real_applications_experiments}.
+In fact, as shown in Figs.~\ref{fig:results_evaluation_tolerance}\subref{fig:results_evaluation_tolerance_speed} and \ref{fig:results_evaluation_tolerance}\subref{fig:results_evaluation_tolerance_speed_2}, which represents the worst scenario for {\tt OUR} method, it can be seen that it performs $10^3$ times faster than any other method with the exception of {\tt so(3)}, that uses our reformulation of the problem.
+While our method requires around $10^{-4}$ seconds, the other methods can take up to $10^{-3}$ seconds.
+The experiments using the {\tt so(3)} method show a similar behaviour when compared with {\tt OUR} (almost horizontal line), around $10^1$ faster than the remaining methods.
+This shows that the reformulation of the problem proposed in Sec.~\ref{sec:reformulation_problem} produces better results.
+This is a remarkable advantage of {\tt OUR} method for applications requiring real-time computations, such as the camera relative pose estimation, which will be addressed later in Sec.~\ref{sec:real_applications_experiments}.
+From these figures, we can also conclude that the use of Lie algebra techniques in {\tt se(3)} does not improve the results when compared to standard constrained optimization techniques.

-In Figs.~\ref{fig:results_evaluation_noise}\subref{fig:results_evaluation_noise_iter_e9} and~\ref{fig:results_evaluation_noise}\subref{fig:results_evaluation_noise_iter_e6} one can observe that, contrarily to general optimization techniques, the relationship between the number of iterations and {\tt Noise Level} is nearly linear.
-With the exception of the {\tt sqp} method, for low levels of noise, in general our method requires less iterations.
-However, as described in the previous paragraph, the computational speed is significantly lower for any {\tt Noise Level}, independently of the number of the required iterations.
+In Figs.~\ref{fig:results_evaluation_noise}\subref{fig:results_evaluation_noise_iter_e9} and~\ref{fig:results_evaluation_noise}\subref{fig:results_evaluation_noise_iter_e6} one can observe that, contrarily to the general optimization techniques {\tt interior-point}, {\tt sqp}, and {\tt active-set}, the relationship between the number of iterations and {\tt Noise Level} is nearly linear for {\tt OUR}, {\tt so(3)}, and {\tt se(3)}.
+With the exception of the {\tt sqp} method, for low levels of noise, in general {\tt OUR} method requires less/similar number of iterations than any other technique.
+However, as described in the previous paragraph, the computational speed of {\tt OUR} is significantly lower for any {\tt Noise Level}, independently of the number of the required iterations.
+As pointed out in the previous sections, the use of {\it Lie} algebra techniques to represent rotations and transformations (methods {\tt so(3)} and {\tt se(3)}, respectively) involves a significantly larger number of iterations to reach convergence.